 Visual perception enables the acquisition of prior information about traversable planes, step edges, and obstacles before foot contact, thereby explicitly constraining footstep planning and mitigating unforeseen risks.
 Perception-based approaches face some challenges in stair environments.
 First, stair treads are small with sharp edges, and depth measurements are easily affected by low texture, black absorptive materials, and viewpoint changes, resulting in unstable normal estimation and fragmented planes~\cite{ref1}.
 Second, body vibration during bipedal walking and camera rolling-shutter effects amplify noise and cause sensing data dropouts, making single-frame plane fitting highly sensitive to threshold selection~\cite{8}.
 Third, odometry–mapping coupling induces local drift that accumulates in multi-frame fusion, degrading the spatio-temporal consistency of step boundaries and traversable polygons.
 Finally, the perception–planning–control loop must operate in real time, requiring not only GPU-friendly geometric extraction but also map representations that can be efficiently integrated into controllers.

-Consequently, how to robustly generate stair-adaptive traversable region representations under perception noise, state uncertainty, and real-time computation constraints, and efficiently couple them with whole-body motion generation, remains a key challenge for achieving reliable stair climbing.
-To this end, we propose a stair-climbing framework for humanoid robots.
-See Fig. \ref{fig:img1}, it fuses LiDAR and RGB-D point clouds data (PCD) for staircase mapping and humanoid footstep planning. \textbf{The codes will be open-sourced upon acceptance}.
-Our main contributions are as follows: \begin{itemize} \item A perception–planning framework integrating LiDAR with robot forward kinematics to enable real-time online footstep planning for stair climbing. \item The framework performs precise localisation using LiDAR and fuses visual RGB-D data to extract staircase planes and generate footholds that satisfy stability and safety constraints. \item A foot trajectory planner based on the safe region selection is implemented.
-The whole framework is validated through both simulation and real-world stair climbing experiments in indoor and outdoor environments. \end{itemize}
+Consequently, how to robustly generate stair-adaptive traversable region representations under perception noise, state estimation uncertainty and real-time computation constraints, and efficiently couple them with whole-body motion generation, remains a key challenge for achieving reliable stair climbing.
+To this end, we proposed PolygMap: a stair-climbing framework for humanoid robots.
+See Fig. \ref{fig:img1}, it fuses LiDAR and RGB-D point clouds data (PCD) for staircase mapping and humanoid footstep planning.
+The codes were open-sourced in \cite{URL-polymap}.
+Our main contributions are as follows: \begin{itemize} \item A open-sourced perception–planning framework integrating LiDAR with robot forward kinematics to enable real-time online footstep planning for stair climbing. \item The framework performs precise localisation using LiDAR and fuses visual RGB-D data to extract staircase planes and generate footholds that satisfy stability and safety constraints. \item A foot trajectory planner based on safe region selection.
+The entire framework is validated through both simulation and real-world stair-climbing experiments in indoor and outdoor environments. \end{itemize}